audioxide/data/data/posts/20210301-articles-apex-legends-list.md

 <youtube-video video-id="MvM46c80qIc" desc="Apex Legends: Loba Music Pack" />

 Banger alert.
 In addition to being Revenant's mortal enemy, Loba Andrade is an adept thief with a keen eye for opportunity.
 Barton's theme captures her character perfectly.
 Just like Revenant's before, it starts with a lone acoustic guitar, though this time with a sense of wistful elegance.
 Loba's past is one of tragedy, and the way in which this theme develops makes her seem like a phoenix rising from the ashes.
 It demonstrates the gracefulness that she so often exudes, but also her hostile mannerisms.
-There's a slight twist to the apex melody here too, supported superbly by sumptuous sub-bass.
+There's a slight twist to the Apex melody here too, supported superbly by sumptuous sub-bass.
 It's bloody brilliant, basically.
 Put this one on repeat.

 -----